alan-turing-institute/rl_tournament/README.md

 ## :baseball: The Tournament

-Tournaments will be organised daily in the evenings on every workday from 1 March 2021 until 12 March 2021 by an automatic process.
+Tournaments will be organised daily in the evenings on every workday from the 5th to the 12th March 2021, by an automatic process.
 The results will be given in a form of a table for each tournament day.

 ## :satellite: Submitting agent(s) to the tournament